devopssteps/complete-60-days-devops-course/module-1_devops-and-linux-basic/day01.md

 # Step 3: Jenkins auto-builds and deploys
 ```

+### 🧠 Pro Tips to Remember
+ - DevOps is not a tool, it’s a culture + automation
+ - CI = testing + building on each commit
+ - CD = deploying automatically or semi-automatically
+ - Aim = faster releases, fewer bugs, happy users

 ### ✅ DevOps Tools Overview
 | Stage        | Tool                     | Purpose                                   |